richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       2. Receive and play response immediately segment by segment.
       3. Receive and play response in separate threads by utilizing some overlapped memory.

-### Wakeword Detection

-The demo currently does not support Wakeword detection.
-To trigger FT900 to start recording voice, user has to press down a button.
-To stop recording, user has to release the button.
-This works similar to the remote control for Amazon's Firestick TV.

-The demo provides two ways to trigger voice recording:

-      - UART Mode: Press 'r' key on UART terminal
-      - GPIO Mode: Press hardware button connected to GPIO 31

-To support Wakeword detection feature on FT900, external MCUs can be integrated as slave devices to handle wakeword detection.
-[SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) is an example board that can be used for wakeword detection.

 ### Audio Capture